 The basic rules – when properties need a license

-At present nationally, an HMO will need a license if it consists of three or more storeys and is occupied by five or more tenants in two or more households (since 1 October 2018 the requirement for three or more storeys no longer applies in England).
+At present nationally, an HMO will need a license if it consists of three or more storeys and is occupied by five or more tenants in two or more households (see below for more detail on storeys).

 If you are a landlord and are not sure if this applies to you, consider the following questions – if the answer is ‘yes’ you will probably need a licence: